assafelovic/gpt-researcher/multi_agents/README.md

 - Below runs in parallel for each section of the planned research outline:
   - Researcher (gpt-researcher) - Runs an in depth research on the subtopic and writes a draft.
   - Reviewer - Validates the correctness of the draft given a set of criteria.
-  - Reviser - Revises the draft until it is satisfactory.
+  - Revisor - Revises the draft until it is satisfactory.
 - Writer - Compiles and writes the final report including an introduction, conclusion and references section from the given research findings.
 - Publisher - Publishes the final report to multi formats such as PDF, Docx, Markdown, etc.